Segment is the easiest way to get your customer data into Variance. Hooking up Segment is easy. To start, head to the Integrations page in Variance.

 That's it.
 You should be good to go.

-On the first time you connect a Segment integration we ask for a little bit of additional information about you how link users with their companies in your Segment data.
+On the first time you connect a Segment integration we ask for a little bit of additional information about how you link users with their companies in your Segment data.
 You can find the full details of our options on our Account Matching docs page.

 If you aren't sure how you do account mapping now, you can check your Segment debugger (we're happy to help as well).
 If none of these work for you or you have any questions at all, please reach out and we're happy to hop on a Zoom and help you get set up.